On Comparing Fair Classifiers under Data Bias: Introduction

-\paragraph{\bf Our Contributions:} Our main contributions and observations can be summarized as follows. \begin{itemize} \item We prove that the Bayes optimal group-aware fair classifier on the original data distribution can be recovered by simply minimizing a carefully chosen reweighed loss on the $\beta_{\text{pos}}$-biased (or $\beta_{\text{neg}}$-biased) distribution; see Theorem \ref{thm:optimal_rew}.
-The reweighing requires the knowledge of the $\beta_{\text{pos}}$ (or $\beta_{\text{neg}}$ parameter, which is usually not known in practice. \item Using synthetic and real-world datasets, we show that the fairness and accuracy guarantees of many fair classifiers from standard fairness toolkits are highly vulnerable to under-representation and label bias.
-In fact, often, an unfair classifier (e.g., logistic regression classifier) trained on the correct data can be more accurate and fairer than fair classifiers trained on biased data. \item Some fair classification techniques (viz., reweighing \cite{kamiran2012data}, exponentiated gradients \cite{agarwal2018reductions}) have stable accuracy and fairness guarantees even when their training data in injected with under-representation and label bias.
-We provide a theoretical justification to support the empirically observed stability of the reweighing classifier \cite{kamiran2012data}; see Theorem \ref{thm:sandwich}). \item Our experimental pipeline can be leveraged to create audit and test suites to check the vulnerability of fair classifiers to simple models of data bias before their real-world deployment. \end{itemize} The rest of the paper is organized as follows.
+\paragraph{\bf Our Contributions:} Our main contributions and observations can be summarized as follows. \begin{itemize} \item Using synthetic and real-world datasets, we show that the fairness and accuracy guarantees of many fair classifiers from standard fairness toolkits are highly vulnerable to under-representation and label bias.
+In fact, often, an unfair classifier (e.g., logistic regression classifier) trained on the correct data can be more accurate and fairer than fair classifiers trained on biased data. \item Some fair classification techniques (viz., reweighing \cite{kamiran2012data}, exponentiated gradients \cite{agarwal2018reductions}, adaptive reweighing \cite{jiang2020identifying}) have stable accuracy and fairness guarantees even when their training data in injected with under-representation and label bias.
+We provide a theoretical justification to support the empirically observed stability of the reweighing classifier \cite{kamiran2012data}; see Theorem \ref{thm:sandwich}. \item Our experimental pipeline can be leveraged to create audit and test suites to check the vulnerability of fair classifiers to simple models of data bias before their real-world deployment. \end{itemize} The rest of the paper is organized as follows.
 Section \ref{sec:related-work} explains related work to set the context for our work.
 Section \ref{sec:exp-setup} explains our experimental setup, and Section \ref{sec:stability} discusses our key empirical observations.
-Section \ref{sec:theoretical} contains the main theorems and proof outlines.
+Section \ref{sec:theorems} contains some relevant theorems and proof outlines.
 Section \ref{sec:discussion} discusses our work in the context of other research directions on data bias in fair machine learning.
-The complete proofs and additional experimental results are contained in the Appendix.